-100 Questions About the Royal Wedding Answered!
+110 Questions About the Royal Wedding Answered!

 10. I can’t make the trip—where else can I watch it from?

 You can watch the live coverage on PeopleTV.com or download the PeopleTV app on your favorite mobile or connected TV device.
-A variety of cable networks will also broadcast the ceremony live, including NBC’s Today, PBS , ABC, CBS, and BBC America.
+A variety of cable networks will also broadcast the ceremony live, including NBC’s Today, PBS , ABC, CBS, FOX and BBC America.

 11. Who will marry the couple?